Here are some filtering options to select which rockets to look at:

 Some companies which have successfully gained entries from the list above are Astra in California, Relativity Space (Terran) also in California, Britain’s Orbex (Prime), China’s LinkSpace (New Line) and Deep Blue (Nebula) and Space Pioneer (Tianlong), Taiwan’s TiSPACE (Hapith), South Korea’s Perigee (Blue Whale), Germany’s Rocket Factory Augsburg and Isar (Spectrum), and Dawn from the Netherlands and New Zealand.
 Some of the later names on that list may not be all that well qualified; I may have fallen for hype.
 We shall see.
 All of these hope to compete with the Electron in the low budget microsat market, but none have yet managed to do so.

 In the first four years after this page was first published in 2017, four interesting rockets went from hyped promises to putting satellites into orbit: the Electron, the Falcon Heavy, the Virgin Orbit LauncherOne, and the Astra Rocket 3... and the latter two are no longer in service.
 But starting in 2022, new rockets enter the arena at a furious pace: the Firefly Alpha, NASA’s SLS, India’s SSLV, Space Pioneer’s Tianlong, LandSpace’s Zhuque-2, and ULA’s Vulcan.
 (Many Chinese solid fuel models derived from military boosters have also had maiden flight attempts since 2017, five of them successfully.)
 Overall that makes one or two rockets per year for most of that period.
 Though it seems slow while you're waiting through it, this is a terrific surge — it had not been long since we were seeing one new rocket per decade.
 And the pace is accelerating.
-There are plenty more who hope to join that list within the next year or two, like SpaceX’s Starship, ABL’s RS-1, Japan’s H-3, the Ariane 6, Blue Origin’s New Glenn, and any number of small rockets whose announced schedules may or may not be plausible.
-The majority of those named have already flown, though not to put payloads in orbit yet (as did the Terran 1 from Relativity Space, though they’re not going to try that one again).
+There are plenty more who hope to join that list within the next year or two, like SpaceX’s Starship, ABL’s RS-1, Blue Origin’s New Glenn, and any number of small rockets whose announced schedules may or may not be plausible.
+And new versions of old rockets have also been entering service: Japan’s H3 and Europe’s Ariane 6.
+The majority of those named have flown at least once but have not yet put real payloads in orbit (and the same goes for the Terran 1 from Relativity Space, though they’re not going to try that one again).

 And paradoxically, the situation is worse now with large rockets.
 Whereas with small rockets a shortage of competition was the norm for a long time, and is now being alleviated, with large rockets there was plenty of competition back when I first started this page, but it has now dried up.
 Workhorse rockets like the Atlas V, the Delta II and IV, the Soyuz, the Proton, the Zenit, the PSLV and GSLV, the Ariane 5, the H-IIA and B, the Antares, and the Falcon 9 were all available for customers to choose between.
 But now, the majority of those rockets are either discontinued, or close enough to discontinued that no new flights can be booked on them, while their replacements are struggling through inevitable delays.
 Combine that with the sanctions on Russia and the impact of the pandemic, and almost every launch provider except SpaceX has now got a long lead time before they can offer you any service, leaving SpaceX with a near monopoly in the US and European markets on anyone who needs a large object launched quickly.
 In fact, by the second half of 2022, even SpaceX was getting backed up, especially for rideshares.
 This situation should start easing once the Vulcan, the Ariane 6, and the New Glenn enter regular service, but it may take a while to reestablish competition.
-Of these, the Vulcan and the H3 have each had one successful launch.
+Of these new rockets, the Vulcan and Ariane 6 have each had one successful launch, and the H3 has had a couple, so it can now enter routine service, but it is not expected to fly frequently.
 It doesn’t help that big customers like Amazon are buying up a lot of that future capacity in advance.

 Some of those old-line carriers are already retired.
-Rockets that provided regular service which are no longer available since this page went up include the Zenit (though a revival is supposedly coming), the Delta II, the Delta IV (except the Heavy has one last launch left to do), Japan’s H-IIB (with two flights left for the H-IIA and only a dummy payload orbited by the H3), the Ariane 5 (with the 6 still facing delays and unanticipated expenses), and the Antares (with development barely started on a replacement).
-And though the Atlas V has lots of remaining launches — about twenty at this writing — that doesn’t help because every one of them is already sold.
-The only launch vehicles now able to compete in capacity with SpaceX are China’s old Long March family.
-Those are also in the process of being replaced with more modern stuff, but they avoided the trap of phasing out the old ones before the new stuff was up to tempo.
+Rockets that provided regular service which are no longer available since this page went up include the Zenit (though a revival is supposedly coming), the Delta II and IV, Japan’s H-IIB (with one flight left for the H-IIA and the H3 not up to cadence yet), the Ariane 5 (with the 6 also not yet up to speed), and the Antares (with development barely started on a replacement).
+And though the Atlas V has lots of remaining launches — about fifteen at this writing — that doesn’t help because every one of them is already sold.
+The only launch vehicles now able to compete in capacity with SpaceX are China’s legacy Long March rockets.
+Those are also in the process of being replaced with more modern stuff, but the new ones are gradually picking up the pace.
+They avoided the trap of phasing out the old ones before the new stuff was ready to fully take over.

 We will order the articles by age, with the oldest surviving rockets first, grouped into chronologically divided sections.
 In each section, the rockets are laid out as a set of horizontal tabs.
 In these tabs, rockets that are designed and build by nongovernmental initiative are highlighted with boldface names.
 To focus in on particular types of rockets, you can use the filtering options at the top of the page.